camunda/camunda-docs-manual/content/reference/rest/history/process-instance/get-process-instance-query-count.md

 ---

-Query for the number of historic process instances that fulfill the given parameters.
+Queries for the number of historic process instances that fulfill the given parameters.
 Takes the same parameters as the [Get Process Instances]({{< relref "reference/rest/history/process-instance/get-process-instance-query.md" >}}) method.